 “Hey, are you all right?”

 Ewan had opened the door with a bright big smile on his face, telling me that his report and presentation had gone well, and that his bosses were very impressed with him and his group.
 He was surprised I was there, for the second night in a row.

 I had told him about how most of my previous articles and my research had burnt in a fire caused by Emily and her bloody Weasley Wizard Wheezes prototypes, and that Andrew was attempting to sue her due to the loss of his vintage typewriter and the first manuscript of his memoirs.
 Christopher Enwhistle would come back for a follow-up piece about his Theorem.

 We had eaten dinner in silence, and I had told him that I wasn’t feeling well.

-It wasn’t until late at night, when Ewan had finally switched the light off and got into bed, that I blurted it out.
+It wasn’t until late at night, when Ewan had finally switched the light off and got into bed that I blurted it out.
 At least I didn’t have to look at his expression when it happened, but I could sense the disappointment in his voice.
-He hadn’t asked anything about James, or where and when it had happened, but said that it was good that I had told him, and not kept it secret.
+He hadn’t asked anything about James, or where and when it had happened, but said that it was good that I had told him, and not kept it a secret.